nagavardhini29/medical-bill-uploader/README.md

 Running the Server

-1. To run the backend server, follow the instructions below: node server.js
+1. To run the backend server, follow the instructions below: cd express

+npm install

+node server.js

-2. The server will start running on http://localhost:8000.
+3. The server will start running on http://localhost:8000.

-3. The server is now ready to handle requests from the Medical Bill Uploader application.
+4. The server is now ready to handle requests from the Medical Bill Uploader application.

 API endpoints used: